Plumsail/forms-docs/Public/how-to/conditional-fields.rst

 |

-You can give custom name to Plumsail fields, but SharePoint fields have their own names given by SharePoint.
 In any case, you can check the internal name property of the field in the designer when you select the field.
 Read more about different field properties :doc:`here </designer/fields>`.